-Rustic Christmas images have become popular in the recent years.
+Rustic Christmas images have become popular in recent years.
 A perfect example is the Christmas ornament by Living on the Rainbow.
 A Christmas tree tied to the top of a car reminds us of a simple but fulfilling holiday.
-This pattern would also be wonderful on cards or as a part of a cross stitch Christmas town.
+This pattern would also be wonderful on cards or as a part of a cross-stitch Christmas town.

 08 of 09

 In a bustling world, sometimes a simple sentiment is needed.
 Craftown has a free pattern that is perfect for sharing the happiness of the holiday season without going overboard.
 This Merry Christmas pattern would be beautiful as part of a wreath or a table runner.
 It is a great pattern for both beginners and the more advanced cross stitcher.Continue to 9 of 9 below.

 09 of 09